xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 But this feature is used the most for `-devel` packages.
 All libraries usually provide (at least) two packages: the main package and a `-devel` package.

-The main package contains the core (dynamic) library.
+The main package contains the core (shared) library.
 It is needed for programs which depend on this library.

 The `-devel` package contains development files needed to **compile** projects that depend on the library.
-It includes extra symbolic links to the dynamic library, static libraries, pkg-config files, CMake files, header files and more.
+It includes extra symbolic links to the shared library, static libraries, pkg-config files, CMake files, header files and more.

 The `-devel` package should always depend on the main package.
 Installing the